 Fun tidbit: Hubby asked one of the kids what I was doing in the living room, and they said, “making a mess”.
 Ahem…it may be a mess now, but it will be a gorgeous seagrass lampshade in a few minutes!

 Next, hot glue the woven grass rope to the lampshade.
 That is it.
 Wrap it around, and glue it in place.
-I glued the top and bottom rows all the way around to ensure they were secured into place.
+I glued the top and bottom rows all the way around to ensure they were secured in place.

 For the rest of the rows, I just added hot glue everywhere there were wire supports in the lampshade.
 I don’t think gluing the rope to the fabric would make the lampshade any stronger, so I skipped those areas.

-Now, thanks to a few shows on the DIY network and some patience, I have a woven seagrass lampshade.
+Now, thanks to a few shows on the DIY network and some patience, I have a woven seagrass lampshade!
+This is so much better than just the fabric on the shade.
+I love that texture!

 I am adding this seagrass lamp to my family room, but I think that this texture would be a terrific addition to any room in your home!
 Maybe my love of baskets is what has me loving this shade so much.
 I had a hard time walking past a lamp like this without buying it – until now!